Acme United (NYSE:ACU) Now Covered by Analysts at StockNews.com

-StockNews.com began coverage on shares of Acme United (NYSE:ACU – Get Rating) in a research note issued to investors on Friday morning.
-The brokerage issued a hold rating on the stock.
+StockNews.com assumed coverage on shares of Acme United (NYSE:ACU – Get Rating) in a research note released on Tuesday morning.
+The firm issued a hold rating on the stock.

 About Acme United (Get Rating)